Get Involved and Spiritual and Learning Opportunities

 There are many organized occasions to socialize and get to know fellow parishioners better.
 Contact the office for more information.

-Follows the 10:00 Eucharist every Sunday.
+Follows the 10:00am Eucharist service every Sunday.
 A wonderful opportunity to get to know new friends and keep up with old ones.
 Over the summer, lemonade is served on the front lawn after the 10am service.
 There is also a chance for an on-line chat after the service for those who attend the service through Zoom.

 St. Andrew’s Group

 Meets every Wednesday on Zoom from noon to 1pm (pre-pandemic in person 10 am – 1:30 pm) for a natter, chat and mutual support.
 Our goal is to provide an opportunity for women to enjoy each other’s company while using our talents to raise some money for both the Church and various charities.
 Our chief fund raising vehicle is the making and selling of handicrafts – knitted and crocheted items – directly to customers and through sales like Christmas Kitchen and Mother’s Day Baby Bundles projects.
 We also donate many knitted and crocheted items (primarily hats, scarves, sweaters, baby garments and blankets) to charities that have the facilities for distribution.
 We have members with many talents, the interest or ability to knit or crochet is a bonus.
 Bring a smile, a joke or a story and you will be welcomed.

 PLEASE NOTE: Since the beginning of the Pandemic, we have met every Wednesday via ZOOM from 1200 – 100 pm.
 For an invitation to join please contact Janet Fraser – firstname.lastname@example.org